 I know your goal this holiday season isn’t primarily to keep me happy, or any season really, but for the remained of this write-up, let’s pretend it is; for the [travel] culture.
 After a redeye then a very early morning flight from my layover with very little sleep because of crying children who wanted to bang on things and frequently open shades and their mothers who were unable to stop them, these popped into my head, in an attempt to make my future flights happy and to keep from telling another parent they’re “unfit to reproduce.”
 In my defense, it was 5am and it was the 2nd time her savage ass 2 year old headbutted the back of my seat.

-1. Keep your fuc*ing children’s hands, feet, head off all parts of my seat and my clothes.
+1. Keep yourchildren’s hands, feet, head off all parts of my seat and my clothes.
 No, we all don’t think it’s cute that it’s baby’s first time on a plane.
 That’s your offspring, not mine.
 Hell, use the afternoon for flying with your child.
-People sleep less on those flights.
+People sleep less on those flights, but if you want a tip for flying with a baby, consider wearing a Black maxi nursing friendly dress to make it easier to nurse when your baby get hungry.

 2. When you stand up, use your core for balance.
 Don’t grab the back of my seat to keep from falling.
 If you fall, you fall.